awslabs/data-solutions-framework-on-aws/framework/API.md

 ### DataCatalogDatabase <a name="DataCatalogDatabase" id="@adsf/framework.DataCatalogDatabase"></a>

-An AWS Glue Data Catalog Database configured with the following:   * Default location using the following defaults: `s3://<locationBucket>/<locationPrefix>/`   * Inside the location would be the various tables structured in their respective prefixes, for example: `s3://<locationBucket>/<locationPrefix>/<table_prefix>/`   * The default would create a database level crawler that's scheduled to run once a day (00:01h).
+An AWS Glue Data Catalog Database configured with the location and a crawler.

-This can be overriden to either disable the crawler or control the schedule/frequency of the crawler execution.

-**Usage example**
+*Example*

 ```typescript
 import * as cdk from 'aws-cdk-lib';